 Our main theme right now is fire safety.
 I didn’t take away from that theme at all.
 I simple exchanged some of the general Montessori activities for activities with a Montessori seasonal/fall theme.

 I didn’t leave my house or order anything new for a mini fall unit.
 I have more than seven years’ worth of free printables and activities just from my themed posts on the 15th of each month.
 What I did was to look through my Montessori-inspired fall activities to see which I wanted to use.
 I could have chosen one specific fall theme, such as apples or fall leaves.
 Instead, I decided to use a mixture of seasons and harvest-related/fall themes.
 In October, I’ll probably have a mini Halloween unit with a mini Thanksgiving unit in November.
+(Update: See bottom of post for Halloween activities.)

 It took less than an hour to gather the books I wanted and organize trays and shelves for the mini unit.
 I keep the printables from each theme in files according to season.
 The materials from each unit are kept in clear storage drawers in the front of my garage.
 And I have a simple book organization system that I’ve loved ever since my now-adult kids were little.